mido/mido/docs/new_port_types.rst

             ...
 Check for new messages, feed them
             ... to the parser and return how many messages ... are now available.
+            ...
+            ...
+Returns the number of available messages.
+            ...
+If it returns None, pending() will return ... len(self._messages).

     class Output(PortCommon, BaseOutput):
         def _send(self, message):